Gyrator–capacitor model: Gyrator

 A gyrator is a two-port element used in network analysis.
 The gyrator is the complement of the transformer; whereas in a transformer, a voltage on one port will transform to a proportional voltage on the other port, in a gyrator, a voltage on one port will transform to a current on the other port, and vice versa.

 The role gyrators play in the gyrator–capacitor model is as transducers between the electrical energy domain and the magnetic energy domain.
 An emf in the electrical domain is analogous to an mmf in the magnetic domain, and a transducer doing such a conversion would be represented as a transformer.
 However, real electro-magnetic transducers usually behave as gyrators.
 A transducer from the magnetic domain to the electrical domain will obey Faraday's law of induction, that is, a rate of change of magnetic flux (a magnetic current in this analogy) produces a proportional emf in the electrical domain.
 Similarly, a transducer from the electrical domain to the magnetic domain will obey Ampère's circuital law, that is, an electric current will produce a mmf.

 A winding of N turns is modeled by a gyrator with a gyration resistance of N ohms.

 Transducers that are not based on magnetic induction may not be represented by a gyrator.
-For instance, a Hall effect sensor is modelled by a transformer.
+For instance, a Hall-effect sensor is modelled by a transformer.

 Magnetic voltage

-Magnetic voltage, $v_m$, is an alternate name for magnetomotive force (mmf), $\mathcal{F}$ (SI unit: A or amp-turn), which is analogous to electrical voltage in an electric circuit.
+Magnetic voltage, $v_\text{M}$, is an alternate name for magnetomotive force (mmf), $\mathcal{F}$ (SI unit: A, or ampere-turn), which is analogous to electrical voltage in an electric circuit.
 Not all authors use the term magnetic voltage.
-The magnetomotive force applied to an element between point A and point B is equal to the line integral through the component of the magnetic field strength, $\mathbf{H}$.
+The magnetomotive force applied to an element between point $A$ and point $B$ is equal to the line integral through the component of the magnetic field strength, $\mathbf{H}$: